Bishal44/ML_ex3/README.md

  - Used segments from 0 to 7 (if u want to execute the code add the sgm 0-7 in reuters_sample folder)
  - 1 Model trained using LSTM32
  - 2.)
 Single layer model trained using LSTM64 with 20 epochs (LSTM64.ipynb), training_time: 00:07:09
  - 3.)
-Single layer model trained using LSTM128 with 20 epochs (...)
+Single layer model trained using LSTM128 with 20 epochs (Single_layer_LSTM128_20epochs.ipynb), training_time: 00:12:15
  - 4 Model trained using Epoch32
  - 5 Model trained using Multilayer LSTM32
  - 6.)
 Multi-layer model using LSTM64 with 20 epochs (MultiLayer_LSTM64_20epochs.ipynb), training_time: 00:09:33